 (ii) Before January 1, 1985, was chartered or licensed and authorized to engage in the business of insurance under the laws of Bermuda or the Cayman Islands and, before that date, had certified to the insurance regulator of at least one state that it satisfied the capitalization requirements of such state; except that any such group shall be considered to be a risk retention group only if it has been engaged in business continuously since that date and only for the purpose of continuing to provide insurance to cover product liability or completed operations liability, as such terms were defined in the Product Liability Risk Retention Act of 1981 before the effective date of the Risk Retention Act of 1986;

 d.
 That does not exclude any person from membership in the group solely to provide for members of such a group a competitive advantage over such person;

-members only persons who have an ownership interest in the group and that has
+Has as its members only persons who have an ownership interest in the group

-as its owners only persons who are members who are provided insurance by the
+and that has as its owners only persons who are members who are provided

-risk retention group; or (ii) Has as its
+insurance by the risk retention group; or (ii)

-sole member and sole owner an organization that is owned by persons who are
+Has as its sole member and sole owner an organization that is owned by persons

 (i) Has as it owners only persons who comprise the membership of the risk retention group and who are provided insurance by such group; or